+Complete the process for finding your merchant account with 7 Key Tips for Choosing the Best eCommerce Merchant Account.
 If you are planning to start making sales online, then one of the most important things you have to look into is how you can accept payment from your customers.
 You need to be able to take credit and debit card payments and this means you will have to open a merchant account.
 This is essentially an account that allows you to process payments from customers and have the funds transferred to you.
 There are several merchant account providers available for this purpose.
 But no two providers are the same.
 Here are some key tips to keep in mind to make the right choice.

-It is recommended that you choose a merchant account provider that offers seamless integration with your shopping cart.
+Choose a merchant account provider that offers seamless integration with your shopping cart.
 Some platforms will require you to have developer-level skills to be able to set up and integrate your shopping cart with your merchant account.
 This should not be the case.
 You want a provider that offers a seamless solution that allows you to spend less time configuring your account.
 A hassle-free setup like this will save you a lot of time and stress.

 Online transactions open your business to the risk of fraudulent transactions and chargebacks if not handled properly.
 Your merchant account provider is an essential partner that can help reduce the risk to your business from potentially fraudulent transactions.
 Go for providers with features like an Address Verification System, CVV verification, and ones that capture the signature of the customer remotely as this helps to protect you from fraudulent transactions.

-There are many steps involved in processing an online transaction.
+There are many steps in processing an online transaction.
 One of the key components is a payment gateway.
-This is typically a separate service which acts as an essential middleman to help you receive online payment.
+This is typically a separate service that acts as an essential middleman to help you receive online payment.
 But finding a merchant account providers that can also act as a payment gateway provider can reduce some of the charges you need to pay on transactions

 Online payment processing is a complicated technology.
 Once in a while, things can go wrong.
 You may end up with mysterious charges on some days or payment terminals may not work.
 You need your service provider, to be as available as possible to attend to all possible issues that may arise.
 Ensure that your merchant account provider offers solid customer service before committing to the service.